immuta/homework/apps/README.md

    - Challenges you've faced and how you've solved them
    - Things you think you could improve
    - Anything that comes to mind
-1. Compress your solution in a `.tar.gz` file and send it back to your interviewer or as otherwise instructed.
+1. **Please do not fork this repository nor open any pull request**.
+Instead, please clone it locally and complete the solution.
+When you're done, compress your solution in a `.tar.gz` file and send it back to your interviewer or as otherwise instructed.
 1. Good luck!

 **Technical details and guidelines:**

 * Backend:
-  - A Node.js app already equipped with a [hapi server](https://hapi.dev/).
+  - A Node.js app that's already equipped with a [hapi server](https://hapi.dev/).
 You can use a different web framework of your choice if you'd like.
   - The Node.js backend has to make requests to the proxy server, and shall not make requests outside the internal Docker network.
 Requests outside the internal docker network are invalid and will be rejected by